swiftlettech/smart-sweeper/README.md

 ```

-* rpc.host is the IP address that the Smartcash Wallet RPC server is bound to.
+* rpc.host is the IP address that the SmartCash Wallet RPC server is bound to.
-* rpc.port is the port that the Smartcash Wallet RPC server is listening on.
+* rpc.port is the port that the SmartCash Wallet RPC server is listening on.
-* rpc.username is the Smartcash Wallet RPC server username.
+* rpc.username is the SmartCash Wallet RPC server username.
-* rpc.password is the Smartcash Wallet RPC server password.
+* rpc.password is the SmartCash Wallet RPC server password.
-* smartcashPath is the full path to your Smartcash Wallet installation.
+* smartcashPath is the full path to your SmartCash Wallet installation.
 You must include a trailing slash.

 Your SmartCash wallet must be started with the following arguments: